wagenadl/qipdisp/README.md

 to place the window in the top-right corner of the screen.

-The normal way to terminate QIPDISP is by way of the "kill" command from an (ssh) terminal.
-(That is because QIPDISP will typically run on systems without a keyboard or mouse.)
+Because QIPDISP will typically run on systems without a keyboard or mouse, the normal way to start QIPDISP is as a "Startup Application" through your session manager, and the normal way to terminate QIPDISP is by way of the "kill" command from an (ssh) terminal.
 However, mouse clicks inside QIPDISP's window also terminate it.